Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 		emissiveFadeTime = 0.5
 	}

+Bug Fixes

+- Adjusted part costs for the Bussard Collectors and Plasma Vents.

+- Fixed issue with WBIModuleGeneratorFX that prevented it from setting Action Groups.

+- Fixed negative Funds cost of the Mini Jumpgate Platform.

+- Fixed issue where space anomalies all had the same vessel name.

+- Fixed issue where generator resource consumption dropped to zero when flying in interstellar space.

+- Fixed issue with wonky resource generator display in the VAB/SPH.
+EfficiencyBonus is also accounted for in the display.

+- Fixed issue where interstellarResourceConsumptionModifier wasn't properly reducing the interstellar resource consumption rates.

 ---LICENSE---
-Art Assets, including .mu, .png, and .dds files are copyright 2021-2022 by Michael Billard, All Rights Reserved.
+Art Assets, including .mu, .png, and .dds files are copyright 2021-2024 by Michael Billard, All Rights Reserved.

 Wild Blue Industries is trademarked by Michael Billard.
 All rights reserved.
 Note that Wild Blue Industries is a ficticious entity created for entertainment purposes.
 It is in no way meant to represent a real entity.
 Any similarity to a real entity is purely coincidental.

-Source code copyright 2021-2022 by Michael Billard (Angel-125)
+Source code copyright 2021-2024 by Michael Billard (Angel-125)

     This source code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by